leikareipa/lintulista/README.md

 substituting `build-dev.sh` with `build-release.sh` for release builds.
 The compiled files will be placed in the [client/dist/](client/dist/) directory, from which [index.html](index.html) and [view.php](view.php) will pick them up as appropriate.

 #### Database
 Lintulista uses a MySQL database for storing user-generated data.
+The data span four tables, in total.

-##### Credentials
+##### Access credentials
-You are expected to provide the database credentials in `lintulista-sql.json`, which is to take the following form:
+You can to provide the credentials for accessing the database in `lintulista-sql.json`, which should have the following contents:
 ```
 {
 	"host": "...",